What is business email compromise?

 Systematically analyze every inbound email for business email compromise (BEC) risk before it’s delivered

 Most BEC attacks impersonate real people or organizations: executives, colleagues, partners, customers, lawyers.
-Inbound BEC fraud may originate from compromised accounts or spoofed domains, and rely on lengthy intelligence gathering to make emails appear realistic.
-Even vigilant employees need technology help to prevent such attacks.
+Inbound BEC fraud may originate from a compromised account or spoofed domains.
+They rely on lengthy intelligence gathering to make emails appear realistic.
+Even vigilant employees need technology to help prevent such attacks.
 Mimecast’s cloud-based Secure Email Gateway with Targeted Threat Protection safeguards them, no matter what cloud or on-premises email platform is used.

-With Mimecast’s Impersonation Protect service, every inbound message is analyzed in real time for signs of risk, from sender spoofing to suspicious international characters or body content.
-Email administrators have granular control over how risky messages are handled and centralized tools for managing, reporting and uncovering attacks.
-Plus, using Mimecast’s unmatched library of off-the-shelf integrations and open APIs, threat intelligence can be shared instantly across your security stack, empowering all security systems to respond more quickly and effectively.
+With Mimecast’s Impersonation Protect service, every inbound message is analyzed in real time.
+It scans for signs of risk, from sender spoofing to suspicious international characters or body content.
+Email administrators have granular control over how risky messages are handled.
+They also get centralized tools for managing, reporting, and uncovering attacks.
+Plus, using Mimecast’s unmatched library of off-the-shelf integrations and open APIs, threat intelligence can be shared instantly across your security stack.
+This empowers all security systems to respond more quickly and effectively.

 Prevent business email compromise

 The DMARC authentication standard has rapidly matured into a key element of a layered-defense strategy against BEC.
 DMARC can help protect employees against BEC phishing attacks that seem to originate within your organization but were actually crafted by distant criminals.
-It can also help protect business partners against fraudulent emails that look like they came from your organization, so criminals can’t divert payments.
+It can also help protect business partners against fraudulent emails that look like they came from your organization.
+This way, criminals can’t divert payments.

 With Mimecast’s 100% SaaS-based DMARC Analyzer, applying DMARC is finally practical.
-A valuable complement to Mimecast Secure Email Gateway with Targeted Threat Protection, it empowers organizations to authenticate email more reliably, identify senders and block delivery of unauthenticated messages from their domains.
+It’s a valuable complement to Mimecast Secure Email Gateway with Targeted Threat Protection.
+It empowers organizations to authenticate email more reliably, identify senders, and block delivery of unauthenticated messages from their domains.
 Many BEC attacks that rely on domain spoofing can now be halted before they arrive on employees’ devices or those of third-party partners.

 Stop business email compromise with Mimecast